yalmip/yalmip.github.io/_posts/examples/2016-09-17-explicitlpvampc.md

   teaser: Henonattractor.png
 ---

-> This example, contributed by Thomas Besselmann, accompanies the  paper [Bes:2008b]
+> This example, contributed by Thomas Besselmann, accompanies the  paper [Besselmann and Löfberg 2012](/reference/besselmann2012).

 ### Introduction